thingsboard/thingsboard.github.io/docs/getting-started-guides/helloworld.md

 ### Step 7.3 Assign the dashboard to customer

-Let's share our dashboard with the customer.
+Let&#39;s share our dashboard with the customer.
 The customer users will have read-only access to the dashboard.

 {% include images-gallery.html imageCollection="step73" showListImageTitles="true" %}

 ### Step 7.4 Create customer user

-Finally, let's create a user that will belong to the customer and will have `read-only` access both to the dashboard and the device.
+Now, let&#39;s create a user that will belong to the customer and will have `read-only` access both to the dashboard and the device.
 You may optionally configure the dashboard to appear just after user logs in to the platform&#39;s web UI.

 {% include images-gallery.html imageCollection="step74" showListImageTitles="true" %}

 ### Step 7.5 Activate customer user

+Finally, log in to ThingsBoard as a customer user.

 {% include images-gallery.html imageCollection="step75" showListImageTitles="true" %}